awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-console.md

 1. In the **Name** box, enter a hierarchy and a name\.
 For example, enter **/Test/helloWorld**\.

-   For more information about parameter hierarchies, see [Organizing Parameters into Hierarchies](sysman-paramstore-su-organize.md)\.
+   For more information about parameter hierarchies, see [Organizing parameters into hierarchies](sysman-paramstore-su-organize.md)\.

 1. In the **Description** field, enter a description that identifies this parameter as a test parameter\.